 While sleeping on your side remains, in my opinion, the best ergonomic position for your spine, there are still three critical steps you need to follow to get your spine into perfect alignment before you start counting your sheep.

 1. Check Your HipsWhen lying on your side, it’s natural to want to turn your topside hip toward the mattress in front of you.
 This will rotate your hips out of position and lead you to waking up with a tight low back.
 Be sure to keep your hips stacked directly on top of each other with a pillow or blanket between your knees if you feel strain in either hip muscle.

 2. Check Your ShoulderMake sure your bottom shoulder is underneath you, not out in front of you.
 Don’t reach your arm too far out in front of your body.
 That’s how you wake up with pain in your shoulder or in your upper back inside of your shoulder blade.

-Dr. Michael McGovern, D.C., is an associate chiropractor at Chiro One Wellness Center of Vernon Hills and contributing writer for the Be Well blog.
+Dr. Michael McGovern, D.C., is a chiropractic director at Chiro One Wellness Center of South Elgin and contributing writer for the Be Well blog.
 He earned his doctorate in chiropractic from Palmer College of Chiropractic and specializes in nutrition, hormone balancing, sleep optimization, vitamin therapy and adrenal fatigue.